9th8/up-to-date-real-world-haskell/1-getting-started.md

 Where to look for more information

-We\'ve barely scratched the surface of command line editing here.
-Since you can work more effectively if you\'re more familiar with the capabilities of your command line editing system, you might find it useful to do some further reading. `ghci` uses the Haskeline library under the hood, which is
+We've barely scratched the surface of command line editing here.
+Since you can work more effectively if you're more familiar with the capabilities of your command line editing system, you might find it useful to do some further reading. `ghci` uses the Haskeline library under the hood, which is